NIEHS/Perturb-STNet/README.md

 ```
 ![image](https://github.com/user-attachments/assets/0a5da0a4-caa6-4ab9-b620-615253f5e30c)
-The above plot shows the same estimated dynamic effect patterns (on the previous plot) on the x-y coordinate of the MHCII protein across the harvesting days.
+The above plot shows the same estimated dynamic effect patterns of the MHCII protein on the x-y coordinate across the harvesting days.
 ```{R}
 # Get Regulatory profile
 library(corrplot)